cgrymala/active-directory-employee-listing/readme.txt

 == Frequently Asked Questions ==

+= Why isn't the plugin doing what it should? =

+This is kind of a loaded question.
+However, the first thing I would suggest is to make sure you're using the latest version of the plugin.
+If possible, please try the development version of the plugin to make sure that doesn't fix the problem you encountered.

+In addition, this plugin relies on a PHP class that's also included in the [Active Directory Authentication Integration plugin](http://wordpress.org/extend/plugins/active-directory-authentication-integration/) (ADAI) and the [Active Directory Integration plugin](http://wordpress.org/extend/plugins/active-directory-integration/).
+If either of those plugins are installed on your server, especially if they are active, they could be overriding the PHP class definition that this plugin is trying to use.
+To test things out, please disable/deactivate (and possibly even delete) the ADAI or Active Directory Integration plugin temporarily and see if that fixes the issue.
+If you are using ADAI, you can update both ADEL and ADAI to the development versions, which should keep the appropriate PHP class in sync.

 = How do I use the shortcode? =

 The shortcode for this plugin is `[ad-employee-list]`.
 The shortcode accepts the following arguments: